loadingio/ldcolor/README.md

  - `light(color, strength)` - make `color` lighter
  - `darker(color, strength)` - maerk `color` darker

-These API are also available as a member function in a `ldColor` object:
+These API are also available as a member function in a `ldcolor` object:

-    (new ldColor('#fff')).darker!
+    (new ldcolor('#fff')).darker!

 ## Boundary Condition

  - there is no RGB information in `transparent` string, thus it will return `rgba(NaN,NaN,NaN,0)`.
  - colors with NaN or semi-transparent colors can't be converted to hex code.
-Thus, in order to use them safely, use `ldColor.web` instead of `ldColor.hex` to convert colors if transparency is needed.
+Thus, in order to use them safely, use `ldcolor.web` instead of `ldcolor.hex` to convert colors if transparency is needed.

 ## LICENSE